mitchellsayer/alea/README.md

 > level with 40% probability, stay the same with 30% probability, and fall with
 > 30% probability.
 Stock B follows the same distribution and will rise and fall
 > independently of Stock A. You're offered separate but identical options contracts
-> for A and B, where if the stock rises, you make $1000, but if not, you pay $150,
+> for A and B, where if the stock rises, you make $1000 in profit, but if not, you
-> the premium on the contract.
+> pay $150, the premium on the contract.
 If you were to buy these contracts repeatedly on
 > different days, on average, how much money would you expect to make?

 With alea, you could model this scenario pretty easily: